The Deaf Club: Reviews

-In a conversation with Hanrahan at the Deaf Club during a show during the Western Front with one of the Dinettes of San Diego, Joel Selvin, a music critic for the SF Chronicle, who was attracted by the energy surrounding the punk scene, promised to "put the scene on the map."
+In a conversation with Hanrahan at the Deaf Club during a show during the Western Front with one of the Dinettes of San Diego, Joel Selvin, a music critic for the San Francisco Chronicle, who was attracted by the energy surrounding the punk scene, promised to "put the scene on the map."
 Selvin authored an extensive article published in the San Francisco Chronicle, October 22, 1979 on page 6 entitled "S.F.
 Goes Punk."
 It documented the scene during that time and included interviews with Dirk Dirksen, Joe Rees, Daphne Hanrahan, Johnnie Walker and Paul Rat Bachavich.
 He also mentioned the Deaf Club in a subsequent publication: "San Francisco: The Musical History Tour : A Guide to over 200 of the Bay Area's Most Memorable Music Sites" where he disparages the Club as "one of the stranger scenes on the punk rock scene."

-Tono Rondone, a member of the Frank Hymng Band, which featured Fritz Fox of The Mutants, remembers a humorous sideline to the history of The Deaf Club: "At one point, there was a headline in the San Francisco Chronicle which told of the temporary closing of The Deaf Club whose headline read 'Deaf Club Closed Due to Excessive Noise Levels.'"
+Herb Caen, in his daily San Francisco Chronicle column on August 13, 1979, said:

-Herb Caen in his daily San Francisco Chronicle column dated Monday August 13, 1979 "Have a Weird Day" said: "I don't know about you, but I find it slightly bizarre that The Deaf Club at 530 Valencia – indeed a social hangout for deaf people – features punk rock groups, such as Zen, Off, The Pink Section, Blow Driers and Mutants.
-"The louder the better!" beams Edward Juaregui, executive director of Deaf Self Help.
-"We all like to dance, and we can feel the vibrations."
+"I don't know about you, but I find it slightly bizarre that The Deaf Club at 530 Valencia – indeed a social hangout for deaf people – features punk rock groups, such as Zen, Off, The Pink Section, Blow Driers and Mutants.
+'The louder the better!' beams Edward Juaregui, executive director of Deaf Self Help.
+'We all like to dance, and we can feel the vibrations.'
 How about the neighbors?
-"Oh," continued Edward, "they're going crazy.
+'Oh,' continued Edward, "they're going crazy.
 They keep calling the cops, complaining the noise is deafening.
-Isn't that rich?"
+Isn't that rich?'"